 The segment is represented by 7 big vessels over 40 meters.
-These vessels contribute only 1.1% to the total vessel number but cover 74.1% of the total GT and 52.5% of the total KW, respectively.
+These vessels contribute only 1.0% to the total vessel number but cover 75.3% of the total GT and 53.3% of the total KW, respectively.

-In 2023, vessels in this segment performed their fishing activities in the waters governed by the North East Atlantic Fisheries Commission (NEAFC) and the Fishery Committee for the Eastern Central Atlantic (CECAF).
+In 2024, one vessel in this segment operated in the waters managed by the North East Atlantic Fisheries Commission (NEAFC) and two vessels operated in the waters managed by the Fishery Committee for the Eastern Central Atlantic (CECAF).